$2.5M bond for Border Patrol agent in killings of 4 in Texas

 "As law enforcement was looking for the killer ... he would be reporting to work every day like normal," he said.

 It all began with the discovery Sept.
 4 of the body of 29-year-old Melissa Ramirez.
-According to a police affidavit released to the Laredo Morning Times, Ortiz said he killed Ramirez a day earlier.
+According to a police affidavit , Ortiz said he killed Ramirez a day earlier.
 Like the other victims, Ramirez was shot in the head and left in a road in rural northwest Webb County.

 She was a mother of two.